-Briefly describe how the Agency/Group/Organization was consulted.
-What are the anticipated outcomes of the consultation or areas for improved coordination?
-Opportunity for input is provided through various ongoing planning activities throughout the year via in-person and electronic methods, such as email and surveys.
+How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+Opportunity for input is provide through various ongoing planning activities throughout the year via in-person and electronic methods, such as email and surveys.
 Anticipated outcome of these activities is to improve coordination and make progress in preventing and ending homelessness and alleviating the effects of poverty.
-Consultation was also conducted regarding community needs via email and through participation in Continuum of Care/ESG consultation input meeting.
+Consultation was also conducted regarding community needs via e-mail and through participation in Continuum of Care/ESG consultation input meeting.
 Input was taken into consideration during development of the plan in assessing needs, identifying priority needs, and developing goals and strategies.
 This department acts at liaison to the North Sound Mental Health Administration which provides discharge planning for Western State Hospital, a publicly funded institution of care/mental health facility.
-22 Agency/Group/Organization Snohomish County Human Services - Division of Early Learning Agency/Group/Organization Type Services-Children Services-Education Early childhood learning Grantee Department What section of the Plan was addressed by Consultation?
-Homelessness Strategy Anti-poverty Strategy Briefly describe how the Agency/Group/Organization was consulted.
-What are the anticipated outcomes of the consultation or areas for improved coordination?
-Opportunity for input is provided through various ongoing planning activities throughout the year via in-person and electronic methods, such as email and surveys.
+21 Agency/Group/Organization Snohomish County Human Services - Division of Early Learning Agency/Group/Organization Type Services-Children Services-Education Early Childhood Learning Grantee Department What section of the Plan was addressed by Consultation?
+Homelessness Strategy Anti-Poverty Strategy How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+Opportunity for input is provide through various ongoing planning activities throughout the year via in-person and electronic methods, such as email and surveys.
 Anticipated outcome of these activities is to improve coordination and make progress in preventing and ending homelessness and alleviating the effects of poverty.
-23 Agency/Group/Organization Snohomish County Sheriff Agency/Group/Organization Type Other government - County Law Enforcement
+22 Agency/Group/Organization Snohomish County Sheriff Agency/Group/Organization Type Other government - County Law Enforcement